-Eligibility for 2nd Booster Dose: (for those who received a two-dose series plus one booster)
+Eligibility for 2nd Booster Dose: (for those who received a two-dose series plus one booster)12

-- Based on the recommendations from the Ontario Immunization Advisory Committee, residents of long-term care homes, retirement homes, Elder Care Lodges and elderly (65 years of age and older) living in other congregate settings providing assisted-living and health services (see this guidance document for examples) may receive a second booster (fourth dose), if at least three months, or 84 days, have passed since the individual's first booster (third dose). - Note: at this time, immunocompromised individuals who have completed a three-dose series and received a first booster dose are not eligible for a second booster dose (i.e. a 5th dose).
+- Residents of long-term care homes, retirement homes, Elder Care Lodges and elderly (65 years of age and older) living in other congregate settings providing assisted-living and health services (see this guidance document for examples) may receive a second booster (fourth dose), if at least three months, or 84 days, have passed since the individual's first booster (third dose). - Individuals aged 60 years and older may receive a second booster (fourth dose), if at least five months (140 days), have passed since the individual's first booster (third dose). - Note: With informed consent, individuals aged 60 years and older may receive their second booster dose in less than 5 months as long as 3 months have passed since they received their first booster (third dose).